idamith/to-do-list-app/README.md

-# To Do List - A Demo Full Stack Application in React/SpringBoot
+# To Do List - A Demo Full Stack Application in React & SpringBoot

 ## Getting Started